johnbeve/PHI-696/Project-1/README.md

 4. Let V be a vocabulary of the attribute (concept) language with complements (ALC) consisting of a role name "parent_of" and a concept name "Male".
 Interpret parent_of as "x is a parent of y" and M as "x is male".
 Where possible define the following formulas in this vocabulary; where not possible, explain why:
   ```
   (a)  B that says that x is a brother of y
-  	B ≡ Person⊓M⊓∃parent_of.Person        (I don't like this because I think if anything, I've defined "Father", and still don't know how I'm to tackle the
+  	I can't define this relation because I don't see how to employ identity relations.
-						identity issue I mention in subsequent subproblems)

   (b)  A that says that x is an aunt of y
-  	I can't define this relations because I don't see how to employ identity relations.
+  	I can't do this with the current set of gender concept names.

   (c)  C that says that x and y are cousins
-  	I can't define this relations because I don't see how to employ identity relations.
+  	 I can't define this relation because I don't see how to employ identity relations.

   (d)  O that says that x is an only child
-  	I can't define this relations because I don't see how to employ identity relations.
+  	O ≡ ≤1parent_of−.Person.⊓≥1parent_of−.Person...
+If I can't use inverse relations, though, this doesn't work.

   (e)  T that says that x has exactly two brothers
-  	I can't define this relations because I don't see how to employ identity relations.
+  	hasTwoBrothers ≡ Person⊓≤2brother_of.Person.⊓≥2brother_of.Person.
+This would work if I had a brother_of relation... but alas.

   ```

 5. Select two formulas defined in ALC from question 4 to form the basis of a T-Box.
 Supplement this T-box with whatever other axioms you like, as well as an A-box, so that you ultimately construct a knowledge base K = (T,A).
 Provide a _model_ of K. This may be graphical or symbolic or both.

+	Since I don't really have any acceptable formulas...

 6. Explain the difference - using natural language - between the first-order prefixes: